jerik/storymapping-on-a-file/readme.md

 - Select notes with drawing a rectangle (vs. select with shift?)
 - new Note should be available always, independet where I am on the work sureface
 - Duplicate a selected note (with shhortcut: Strg + D)
-- DB ist created file-specific.
+- DB shall be created file-specific.
 Otherwise does two different html pages, query the same databse...
 - Create newNote at the mouse-pointer